ology/techn.ology.net/blog/2022/11/13/the-black-page-in-perl/index.markdown

 [ZPZ](https://www.youtube.com/watch?v=aDQE82ElyJg)

-**UPDATE** But I have found and re-coded the "official" version.
+But I have found and re-coded the "official" version.
 Here is the audio as rendered by timidity:

 [black-page-ORIG.mp3](black-page-ORIG.mp3)

+Without the steady pedal hi-hat, it's impossible to keep track of things.
 Personally, I like the Terry Bozzio version.